rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 * in event id condition (rule-based events)
 * in business events

+To learn how to configure a unitary event, refer to this [page](../event/about-creating.md).

 ### Journey conditions using event context

 You can use data from a lookup table linked to an event used in a journey for condition building (expression editor).